 However, if you are bringing your own tablet or hotspot, you may choose your data plan and open your T-Mobile account by calling 1-844-575-9402 or go through the manual activation process step-by-step online.

 Furthermore, if you did not purchase your phone or SIM cards from T-Mobile.com or 1-800-TMOBILE, you can also go through the manual activation process online.

 Are T-Mobile BYOP Plans Right for You?

-T-Mobile offers a wide array of plans, complete with plenty of incentives.
+T-Mobile plans offer flexibility along with plenty of incentives.
 It also holds the crown for best customer service among the four major wireless carriers.
-The plans are also plenty affordable, and the service is trying its best to expand coverage into rural areas.
-After all, it gained a reputation of being poor in rural areas.
+All of the carrier's offerings, including T-Mobile unlimited plans, prepay plans, and international plans, are also plenty affordable.
+Even better: the company is continually expanding T-Mobile coverage into rural areas, one of its weak points in the past.

-Overall, you should ensure that T-Mobile covers your area, but it definitely earns a strong consideration from me.
+Overall, you should ensure that the T-Mobile network covers your area, but it definitely earns a strong recommendation from me.